ethancrist/iomicro/README.md

 <hr>

 ### Options
-No options are required, and can be ommitted entirely as a parameter.
+No options are required, and can be omitted entirely as a parameter.

 #### Global options
 ```javascript